oubaji/oubaji/README.md

 <h1 align="center">Hi 👋, I'm Uroobah Ovais</h1>
-<h3 align="center">I am a versatile and dedicated professional with a strong foundation in both graphic design and software development.
+<h3 align="center">I am a versatile and dedicated professional with a strong foundation in graphic design.
 With hands-on experience in graphics design and proficiency in tools like Photoshop, I excel at creating visually appealing and user-friendly interfaces.
 In addition to design, I have a solid technical background in frontend development using Flutter, and I am skilled in C++, C, Dart, and SQL, which allows me to contribute effectively to both the design and development phases of projects.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=oubaji&label=Profile%20views&color=0e75b6&style=flat" alt="oubaji" /> </p>